ttrouill/complex/README.md

 ## Citing ComplEx

-If you use this package for published work, please cite:
+If you use this package for published work, please cite the paper.
+Here is the BibTeX:
 ```
-@inproceedings{trouillon2016,
+@inproceedings{trouillon2016complex,
 	author = {Trouillon, Th\'eo and Welbl, Johannes and Riedel, Sebastian and Gaussier, \'Eric and Bouchard, Guillaume},
 	booktitle = {International Conference on Machine Learning (ICML)},
 	title = {{Complex embeddings for simple link prediction}},